esraerdem/coaches/src/ros/catkin_ws/README.txt

 *IMPORTANT*

-You have to initialize your Catkin workspace the very first time you use it, following these instructions:
+You have to initialize your Catkin workspace the very first time you use it.

+This is done by the 'initialize.bash' script, so you just need to run

+  $ ./initialize.bash

+Otherwise, you can follow these step-by-step instructions:

 1. Initialize the workspace from the src folder: